 I am the Caroline D. Eckhardt Early Career Professor of Comparative Literature and an Assistant Professor in the Department of Comparative Literature at the Pennsylvania State University, where I also teach in the Global and International Studies (GLIS) program.
 For the Fall 2018 semester, I will be a faculty fellow at the Penn State Humanities Institute (info).

 My research centers on African and Latin American literatures, with a focus on the intersection of large-scale frameworks—including World Literature, the Global Anglophone, and in particular the Global South—with local and regional specificities.
 I have published essays on such topics as women’s writing in nineteenth-century Argentina, the function of the fetish in representations of the African dictator, Africa and science fiction, and magical realism in the South Atlantic.
-My first book, The Dictator Novel: Writers and Politics in the Global South, is a comparative study of novels about dictators in the post-independence literatures of Latin America and Africa.
-The manuscript received a 2018 Helen Tartar First Book Subvention award from the American Comparative Literature Association and is forthcoming with Northwestern University Press (mid-2019).
+My first book, The Dictator Novel: Writers and Politics in the Global South (Northwestern UP, 2019), is a comparative study of novels about dictators in the post-independence literatures of Latin America and Africa.
+The manuscript received a 2018 Helen Tartar First Book Subvention award from the American Comparative Literature Association.

 In addition to these research projects, I am co-director of the digital platform Global South Studies, have served as guest editor for an issue of The Global South ("Dislocations," 7.2; 2013), and am a founding member of the executive committee for the forum on the Global South (CLCS; G152) at the Modern Language Association; I am chairing this committee in 2018-2019.